mathis-marcotte/zone-kubeflow-containers/.github/pull_request_template.md

 # Tests / Quality Checks

+# Beta Process
+- [ ] Should this branch target "beta", if it is not doing so already?

 ## Are there breaking changes?
 Ask yourself the next question;
 - [ ] Do we want to maintain the previous image from which we had to do breaking changes from?